MLH/mlh-hackathon-organizer-guide/Organizer-Resources/Brainstorm.md

 around and what skill set they're looking for.
 Hackers who are looking for teams and have the matching skill set can offer to join the presenter's team.

-## Check-in Meeting
+## Check-in Meetings

-At smaller hackathons, it may be feasible to implement check-in meetings or standups.
+Check-in meetings or standups give teams face-to-face contact with other teams and a chance to report their progress and get help from mentors and other teams with things they're stuck on.
+Consider running three to five check-in meetings interspersed throughout your hackathon.